ostinelli/net-http2/README.md

 #### Methods

  * **new(uri, options={})** → **`NetHttp2::Client`**

- Returns w new client. `uri` is a `string` such as https://localhost:443.
+ Returns a new client. `uri` is a `string` such as https://localhost:443.
  The only current option is `:ssl_context`, in case the uri has an https scheme and you want your SSL client to use a custom context.

  For instance: